brkarcher/brkarcher.github.io/opera.md

 Patrick and Nicole shared a look.

 "I take your meaning, anyway, Mr. Levi.
 Nicole didn't roll the dice on your orders—she took initiative in a controlled manner.
 Sweche turned out to be a dud, but still.
 The rest is history," John said, closing the manilla folder.
-As he opened his mouth to continue, Nicole interrupted.
+"Leon is in custody and we'll make sure the Austrians pass along what they get out of him."
+As he went to continue, Nicole interrupted.

 "Just like that?
 Bouterk..."